Cetis/intelligent-campus/udd/site.md

 * In CELCAT, this is equivalent to _site_

 ### DEV NOTES
-* Consider adding a PARENT_SITE_ID reference for nesting sites, e.g. campus > building > floor.
-CELCAT only has site (which can be anything) as a parent for a room; CLOCKS has the concept of campus, building, floor, and zone in a hierarchy.
-* Consider adding optional type attribute e.g. building, zone, floor, other...
 * Consider adding optional lat/long attributes
 * Consider adding optional bounding box attributes
 * Consider adding tenant_id reference for provider